 |Covers one eye by leaning on a hand||Spends a long time doing homework that should only take a few minutes||Must re-read material several times to understand what has been read|

 |Avoids activities that include reading or close-up work||Avoids academics|

-"In first grade, Brandon’s school had a vision test and they noticed that both his eyes would cross slightly.
+"In first grade, Brandon’s school had a vision test and they noticed that both of his eyes would slightly cross.
 They recommended that I take him to an optometrist for further testing.
-I took him to a new optometrist, she confirmed that his eyes do cross and she recommended that we take him to Dr. Kageyama, a vision therapy specialist.
+I took him to a new optometrist and she confirmed that his eyes do cross and she recommended that we take him to Dr. Kageyama.
 I thought that Dr. Kageyama would be a good fit for my son based on all the positive reviews I have read.
-I made an appointment and after the consultation, I was told that Brandon would need 40 sessions of vision therapy to help his strabismus and depth perception.
+I made an appointment and after the consultation, I was told that Brandon would need 40 sessions of vision therapy to help his strabismus and depth perception."

-At the end of therapy, the doctor accessed that his reading was at the 7th grade level.
-Vision therapy has significantly improved Brandon’s vision, which affects all areas of his life."
+At the end of therapy, the doctor assessed that his reading was on a 7th grade level.
+Vision therapy has significantly improved Brandon's vision, which affects all aspects of his life."